 We’ve been told for years that breakfast is the most important meal of the day.

 We’ve been taught that eating many small meals throughout the day is the key to a fast metabolism and burning fat.

 These notions, however, are quickly being laid to rest as the benefits of intermittent fasting have become too many to ignore.

-There are two methods you can use to get started with intermittent fasting:
+The following are two popular methods you can use to get started with intermittent fasting today:

 - If you wake up at 8.am. this means having your first meal between 12-2 p.m.